reinhart1010/nix/docs/en/common/wikit.md

 ---
 # wikit

-A command line program for getting Wikipedia summaries easily.
+A command-line program for getting Wikipedia summaries easily.
 More information: <https://github.com/KorySchneider/wikit>.

 - Show a short summary of a specific topic on Wikipedia: